 In project management, the allocation of renewable resources heavily impacts the execution of the project.
 Unleveled resource usage tends to lead to "peaks" or "valleys" of resources.
 Fluctuations in resource usage are very undesirable for project managers because they may cause the hasty deployment of resources and result in financial strains (Son & Skibniewski, 1999; Li et al., 2020).
 Therefore, effective project resource leveling techniques are indispensable.
 The resource leveling problem (RLP), which is one of the classic project scheduling problems, aims to minimize the fluctuations in resource utilization by constructing a baseline schedule that is subject to precedence relationship constraints and the project deadline constraint (Li & Demeulemeester, 2016; Li et al., 2018).

 In the past few decades, the RLP has been extensively studied, and a large number of exact, heuristic and metaheuristic algorithms have been proposed.
 Typical exact algorithms include dynamic programming (Bandelloni et al., 1994), branch-and-bound procedures (Neumann & Zimmermann, 2000; Gather et al., 2011; Ponz-Tienda et al., 2017) and integer programming (Rieck et al., 2012).
-Since the RLP is NP-hard, facing large-scale instances, it is usually difficult for exact algorithms to find satisfactory solutions within a reasonable amount of time.
+Since the RLP is NP-hard (Neumann et al., 2012), facing large-scale instances, it is usually difficult for exact algorithms to find satisfactory solutions within a reasonable amount of time.
 In this case, we can rely on heuristic and metaheuristic algorithms.
 Most of the heuristic algorithms designed for solving the RLP employ the idea of shifting activities within their slacks (Burgess & Killebrew, 1962; Neumann & Zimmermann, 1999; Christodoulou et al., 2010).
 Compared with heuristic algorithms, metaheuristic algorithms are usually more effective.
 Many metaheuristic algorithms, such as genetic algorithms (Li et al., 2018), tabu search (Koulinas & Anagnostopoulos, 2013), and iterated greedy algorithms (Ballestín et al., 2007), have been devised to solve the RLP.